Currumbin Beach Chiropratic Clinic

 Q: How long is the typical visit?

 A: Usually 15 or 30 minute sessions.
-Initial consultations are allocated 30 minutes.
+Initial consultations are allocated at least 30 minutes.
+Chronic pain recovery sessions can be as long as one hour.

 Q: Can you help with a pinched nerve?

 A: Yes.
-Nerve irritation in the neck or low back can cause arm or leg symptoms such as numbness, tingling or weakness.
-We will perform the necessary examination to diagnose the condition.
+Nerve irritation can cause symptoms such as pain, burning, numbness, tingling or weakness.
+We perform necessary examination to diagnose the condition.
 Treatment, if indicated, should be quite painless.
 Management will often include ergonomic or lifting advice, physical therapy, and exercise.
-Sometimes anti-inflammatory medicine prescribed by your medical physician are important too.
 Some cases require additional testing such as radiographic imaging.
 We will make appropriate referrals in these instances.
 Often signs of nerve irritation may be due to tight muscles and can be helped with simple procedures.

 Q: Are there treatments for headache?

 A: Absolutely.
-Chiropractic along with postural/ergonomic advice is a proven approach for many headaches.
+Manual therapy including chiropractic techniques along with postural/ergonomic advice is a proven approach for many headaches.
 Occasionally, multidisciplinary management with other specialists is required and a team approach is utilized.

 Q: What type of treatment is used for knee problems?

 A: Initially, the knee disorder is assessed and diagnosed.
 Examination will require a thorough evaluation of the foot and hip as well as the knee.
 Proper foot wear, balance and postural exercises may be employed.
 Strapping techniques are very helpful for acute and chronic management.
-The Zindler technique can be extremely successful in reducing pain and improving function, even for degenerative or damaged knees.
+Like most areas in the body getting moving is key.

 Q: How long does it usually take to get better from a back pain episode?